sharfin99/portfolio/index.md

 ## Projects

 [Miniature Bi-Manual Manipulator](ft6.md)<br/>
-A novel method for six-axis force/torque sensing that allows for finger-size packaging with no amplification electronics, low cost manufacturing, and easy integration into a complete hand.
+A new form factor for coordinated dexterity that leverages current advances in imitiation learning for bi-manual tasks, while addressing some key limitations in the overall system design.
 <img src="images/minibee_eyecandy.png?raw=true"/>